madhunadhgurram/MadhuNadhGurram/README.md

 ### 🎯 Career Goals

-- 🔭 To grow as a **DevOps Engineer** who bridges the gap between development and operations through innovation and automation.
+- 🔭 I aim to grow as a DevOps Engineer who connects development and operations through smart automation.

-- 🌩️ To contribute to **scalable cloud architectures** that enable rapid deployment and reliability.
+- 🌩️ I want to help build scalable and reliable cloud systems that support smooth deployments.

-- 📈 To continuously learn and implement **modern DevOps practices** such as Infrastructure as Code (IaC), observability, and microservice orchestration.
+- 📈 I’m focused on learning and using modern DevOps tools and practices like Infrastructure as Code, monitoring, and container orchestration.

-- 🤝 To collaborate in **cross-functional agile teams** that value transparency, ownership, and automation.
+- 🤝 I enjoy working with team members from different areas, sharing ideas, and taking ownership to deliver better results.

 ---

 ### ⚡ Personal Motto